erikfastermann/baby-chess-engine/README.md

 - not using Magic Bitboards to calculate queen, bishop and rook movements, but instead relying only on bit operations including counting leading and trailing zeros
 - playing strength is not that great
-  -> winrate against the Lichess Stockfish Level 4 bot as white is about 50%
-- accidental stalemates occur often